PiROkhar/Wallmart-Retail-Branches-Analysis/README.md

 # 🧹 Data Cleaning and Preprocessing

-The raw Walmart sales dataset was cleaned using **Python and Pandas**.
+The raw Walmart sales dataset was cleaned and preprocessed using **Python and Pandas**.

 The following steps were performed:

-- Loaded the Walmart sales dataset.
+- Loaded the raw Walmart sales dataset.
 - Checked the dataset structure.
-- Inspected data types.
+- Inspected column names and data types.
 - Identified missing and empty values.
 - Removed or handled unnecessary empty values.
 - Cleaned the dataset for further analysis.
 - Prepared the dataset for database integration.
+- Exported the cleaned dataset for further use in MySQL and Power BI.

 ---